openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ...
 ```

-The result is that the template's non-inlined members are only parsed and instiated once, during compilation
+The result is that the template's non-inlined members are only parsed and instantiated once, during compilation
 of the referencing .cpp file, avoiding redundant processing in other contexts.